 How many teens are on the bus?

-There are 35 teens on the bus.
+There are up to 40 teens on the bus.
 This allows for each teen to take full advantage of the meetings and not get lost in a big group.
-The program is filled on a first come, first served basis.
-There is a 20 person minimum for each trip to happen.
+The program is filled on a first-come, first-served basis.

 How do we travel and where do we stay?